Cleancoindev2/mywanwallet/README.md

 If you want to help contribute, here's what you need to know to get it up and running and compiling.

 - We use angular and bootstrap.
 We used to use jQuery and Bootstrap until it was converted in April 2016.
 If you wonder why some things are set up funky, that's why.
-- Please fork and make PRs to the dev branch
+- Please fork and make PRs to the mercury branch
 - We use npm / gulp for compiling.
 There is a lot of stuff happening in the compilation.

 **Getting Started**